assetinfo/jquery.gridSplit/README.md

 <script src="./bower_components/jquery-ui/jquery-ui.js"></script>
 <script src="./dist/jquery.gridsplit.min.js"></script>
 ```
-OR include the optimised versions in ./dist/ dir (you can build these yourself using grunt, the package.json and gruntfile I used are included):
+OR include the optimised versions in ./dist/ dir (you can build these yourself using grunt, the package.json and gruntfile we used are included):

 ```html
 <link rel="stylesheet" href="./dist/jquery.gridsplit.optimised.css">